Rape of Belgium: Wartime propaganda

 As the German advance in Belgium progressed, British newspapers started to publish stories on German atrocities.
 The British press, "quality" and tabloid alike, showed less interest in the "endless inventory of stolen property and requisitioned goods" that constituted the bulk of the official Belgian Reports.
 Instead, accounts of rape and bizarre mutilations flooded the British press.
 The intellectual discourse on the "scrap of paper" was then mixed with the more graphic imagery depicting Belgium as a brutalized woman, exemplified by the cartoons of Louis Raemaekers, whose works were widely syndicated in the US.

 Part of the press, such as the editor of The Times and Edward Tyas Cook, expressed concerns that haphazard stories, a few of which were proven as outright fabrications, would weaken the powerful imagery, and asked for a more structured approach.
 The German and American press questioned the veracity of many stories, and the fact that the British Press Bureau did not censor the stories put the British government in a delicate position.
 The Bryce Committee was eventually appointed in December 1914 to investigate.
 Bryce was considered highly suitable to lead the effort because of his prewar pro-German attitudes and his good reputation in the United States, where he had served as Britain's ambassador, as well as his legal expertise.

-The commission's investigative efforts were, however, limited to previously recorded testimonies.
+The commission's investigative efforts were limited to previously recorded testimonies and have been criticized by many writers, though later investigators have found their conclusions to be substantially vindicated, with most of the dubious claims filtered out.
 Gullace argues that "the commission was in essence called upon to conduct a mock inquiry that would substitute the good name of Lord Bryce for the thousands of missing names of the anonymous victims whose stories appeared in the pages of the report".
 The commission published its report in May 1915.
 Charles Masterman, the director of the British War Propaganda Bureau, wrote to Bryce: "Your report has swept America.
 As you probably know even the most skeptical declare themselves converted, just because it is signed by you!"
 Translated in ten languages by June, the report was the basis for much subsequent wartime propaganda and was used as a sourcebook for many other publications, ensuring that the atrocities became a leitmotif of the war's propaganda up to the final "Hang the Kaiser" campaign.